CHENNAMSETTYGURUTEJA/Sign_Language/README.md

 # 🖐️ Sign_Language_Detection
 This project detects and recognizes sign language gestures in real-time using Computer Vision and a pre-trained Machine Learning model.
 The goal is to help bridge communication between sign language users and non-users.

-📌 Features
+# 📌 Features

-🎥 Live webcam streaming for gesture detection
+> Live webcam streaming for gesture detection

-🤚 Hand detection using cvzone.HandTrackingModule
+> Hand detection using cvzone.HandTrackingModule

-🧠 Gesture classification with a custom-trained Keras model (keras_model.h5)
+> Gesture classification with a custom-trained Keras model (keras_model.h5)

-📋 Gesture list panel with images for reference
+> Gesture list panel with images for reference

-🖥️ Interactive Streamlit web app with user-friendly UI
+> Interactive Streamlit web app with user-friendly UI

-🚀 Tech Stack
+# 🚀 Tech Stack

-Python
+>Python

-Streamlit – for web interface
+>Streamlit – for web interface

-OpenCV (cv2) – for video processing
+>OpenCV (cv2) – for video processing

-cvzone – for hand tracking
+>cvzone – for hand tracking

-TensorFlow/Keras – for model training and inference
+>TensorFlow/Keras – for model training and inference

-NumPy – for array operations
+>NumPy – for array operations

-Project Structure
+# 📂Project Structure
 Sign-Language-Detection/
 │── Model/
 │   ├── keras_model.h5        # Pre-trained model